Business Immigration

 Salary Levels and Financial Requirements

-This visa isn’t tied to salary but requires financial proof:
+This visa isn’t tied to a specific salary but requires solid financial proof:

 Processing Time for a German Business Visa